Don Brown (American football coach): Arizona

 It was announced on January 6, 2021, that Jedd Fisch would name Brown as the defensive coordinator at the University of Arizona.
-After taking over, he improved Arizona’s defense from the previous 2020 season, which was the 100th ranked defense, to the 57th ranked total defense.
+After taking over, he improved Arizona’s defense from the previous 2020 season, which was the 100th-ranked defense, to the 57th-ranked total defense.

 Second stint at UMass

 In November 2021 UMass, now an FBS independent, again hired Brown as its head coach.
+The Minutemen are a combined 4–20 in Brown's two seasons, showing improvement from 1–11 in 2022 to 3–9 in 2023.

+On November 18, 2024, Brown was fired after a 2–8 start to the 2024 season and a 6–28 overall record.

+Third stint as assistant coach

+Syracuse

+In 2025, Brown began working with the Syracuse Orange football program as a consultant.

 Coaching philosophy

 Brown is regarded as one of the top defensive minds in the country.
 He has led FBS programs to close to a dozen top-10 national finishes in total defense, with three of those seasons in the top three.
 He is known for coaching aggressive, high-energy, hard-hitting defenses.
 Sometimes nicknamed “Dr. Blitz” for his defenses always being on the attack, he is also known for being a players' coach.
 He believes in players taking accountability for themselves and each other, and in leaders rising as a result.
 Brown stresses discipline, technique, and fundamentally sound football.